Shafeli/First-Vulkan-Renderer/README.md

-🔧 Vulkan Renderer Prototype
+# 🔧 Vulkan Renderer Prototype

-"A throwaway Vulkan renderer prototype I built to explore rendering pipelines, debug tooling, and UI integration.
-This is not production code — just a testbed before building the actual engine."
+*A throwaway prototype built to explore Vulkan rendering, debug tooling, and UI integration.
+Not production-ready — just a personal testbed to shake out ideas before building a full engine.*

+---

-🧪 What It Does
+## 🧪 What It Does

-Sets up a Vulkan renderer from scratch
+- Initializes a Vulkan renderer from scratch

-Integrates ImGui for live parameter tweaking

-Renders basic 3D geometry with debug overlays
+- Renders basic 3D geometry (mesh loading via Assimp)
+- Integrates **ImGui** for real-time parameter tweaking and debug overlays
+- Lays the groundwork for more complex systems (e.g., pipeline abstractions, GPU resource tracking)

+---

-💭 Why I Built This
+## 💭 Why I Built This

-I'm prototyping architecture, workflow, and Vulkan pain points before committing to a full engine.
-This repo is a sandbox for:
+Before committing to a full engine architecture, I needed a space to prototype and stress-test Vulkan’s quirks.
+This repo serves as a sandbox for:

-Validating Vulkan abstractions (buffers, pipelines, etc.)
+- Validating Vulkan abstraction layers (buffers, pipelines, descriptors, etc.)

-Integrating UI workflows early (ImGui with Vulkan)
+- Getting **UI workflows** in early (ImGui + Vulkan backend)

-Building a renderer that explains itself in real-time via debug visuals
+- Building a renderer that explains itself through **debug visuals** and overlays

-📦 Stuff It Uses

-Vulkan SDK (1.3+)

-ImGui

-GLM

-STB

-Assimp (for basic mesh import)
+- Exploring **data-oriented layout and memory management patterns**

+---

+## 📦 Tech Stack

+- **Vulkan SDK 1.3+**
+- **ImGui** — UI/debug overlay
+- **GLM** — math
+- **STB** — image loading
+- **Assimp** — mesh import/export

-Tested on Windows + MSVC 2022, should work on Linux with minimal tweaks.
-You’ll need Vulkan SDK and CMake 3.20+.
+Tested on **Windows (MSVC 2022)**, should be portable to Linux with minor tweaks.\
+Requires **CMake 3.20+** and the Vulkan SDK installed.

+---

-⚠️ Known Issues
+## ⚠️ Known Limitations

-Hardcoded asset paths
+- ❌ Hardcoded asset paths

-Minimal error handling
+- 🛑 Minimal error checking/logging

-Lifetime management is rough

-No memory allocator yet (just wrapper allocations)
+- 🧽 No custom memory allocator yet —

-🧺 Disclaimer

-This is not clean, optimized, or even particularly safe code.
-It’s a stepping stone for the real engine.